 10. Consultation: In ESIA preparation, 02 community consultations were carried out: (1) Consultant for the sub-project preparation from March 02-04, 2015; and (2) Consultation about measures to minimize the environment and social impacts of subproject from March 24-26, 2015.
 Participants include representatives of Affected & Benefited Households, DARD, DoNRE, Quang Binh Irrigation Construction Company, Consultant and CPC.
 During the consultations, the local communities expressed full consensus and support for the sub-project implementation while the sub-project owner has committed to follow the proposed mitigation measures mentioned in the ESIA.
 It also committed to coordinate with local authority to manage workers on site and reduce conflict between worker and local residents, reduce traffic accidents following the sub-project Environmental Specifications.
 In addition, PAPs also recommend: (1) Ensure to fully and satisfyingly compensate for affected people; (2) The measure of loss has to be conducted transparently, clearly and accurately; (3) Do not work over night; (4) Only used truck with loading under 6 tonnes; (5) If rural roads are damaged, constructor must repair as before subproject; (6) Protect against pollution of the reservoir because it is supported for irrigation and domestic water for Dong Hoi city; (7) Ensure environmental sanitation during subprojects implementation; (8) Investor have to do mitigation measures as in the ESIA report.
 The project owner ensured to implement all above recommendations.

-11. Resettlement action plan (RAP): The land acquisition will acquire 67,805 m2 of land, of which 12,179 m2 owned by seven households in Dong Son ward and 55,626 m2 is the land within safety corridor which is being managed by Phu Vinh reservoir operation unit.
-There are 24 HHs having total 11,673m2 of rice field land affected and vegetation as gum trees, acacia plants, jackfruit tree...
-No houses or residential lots will be affected.
-The affected households will be compensated and supported sufficiently in accordance with the RAP which was prepared in accordance with the World Bank Involuntary Resettlement Policy (OP/BP 4.12).
-The total costs for compensation, assistance and resettlement for this subproject is approximately 1,360,704,000 VND, in which: Compensation cost is 409,070,254 VND; Assistance cost is 805,844,000 VND; Implementation cost is 24,298,285 VND; Contingencies cost is 121,491,425 VND.
+11. Resettlement action plan (RAP): The land acquisition will acquire 202,639.2 m2 land, including:

+- Agrilcutural land: 102,378.1 m2, specifically: 4,226.7 m2 annual plant agricultural lands, 96,461.8 m2 productive forest land (man-grown forest) that are managed by Thuan Duc CPC; 1,689.6 m2 productive forest land (man-grown forest) managed by Dong Son Ward People’s Committee.

+- Grave yard: 2m2 managed by Thuan Duc CPC;

+- River and natural water areas: 394.8 m2 managed by Thuan Duc CPC;

+- Vacant land: 6,874.7 m2, specifically: 6,739.4 m2 managed by Thuan Duc CPC, and 135.3 m2 managed by Thuan Duc CPC;

+- Transportation land: 2,050.7 m2 managed by Dong Son Ward People’s Committee;

+- Water resources land: 89,439.2 m2 managed by Quang Binh Water Resources Exploitation One-member Ltd., in which, 89,466.5 m2 in Thuan Duc commune and 1,472.4 m2 in Dong Son ward.

+All of these areas were acquired pursuant to applicable regulations of the Government of Vietnam and World Bank’s Involuntary Resettlement Policy (OP/BP 4.12).

 12. Risk of dam broken failure: in case of dam failure, houses, lives and properties of 230 households, 3,650 people living at 600-700 away from dam toe would be affected directly; almost 1,672 ha of crops would be destroy.
 Infrastructure would be damaged or seriously affected: 87km concrete road, 3km irrigation canals, 09 schools, 02 clinics and one domestic water supply unit.
 The most affected region are Dong Son ward, Thuan Duc commune and Bac Nghia ward.
 Dong Hoi city is only inundated because it is far from the reservoir;